SvetlaVerma/DBStore/README.md

   (eg from MongoDB to map/postgresql, the front end of the service handler.go will not change)

 ## GRPC is the interface between the two micro services
-- I have created add and update rpcs in db.proto but have implemented only Add rpc currently.
+- I have created add and delete rpcs in db.proto.

 ## How to run it: